janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 Water will play a critical role in the rest of the poem; here is our first introduction to it.
 Notice the emphasis on color.
 We have shifted from the fiery-reds of dawn to the greens of the woods to the blue-green waters from which Aphrodite rose.
 The black rooster, which is also sacred to Apollo, is symbolic ("apparitional", according to Pound's own comments).
 Its cry is a warning of the destructive nature of love and passion, just as Paris's love for Helen brought Troy to its knees.

 ### Stanza 2

-The next stanza entangles two myths of the same flavor (no pun intended).
+We start by entangling two myths of the same flavor (no pun intended).

 The first is that of [King Tereus and Queen Procne](http://tems.umn.edu/pdf/OvidPhilomela-1.pdf).
 Tereus rapes Procne's sister Philomela and cuts out her tongue so she cannot speak; nonetheless, Philomela is able to send Procne a tapestry on which she has woven a visual history of Tereus's crime.
 As revenge, Procne cooks her son Itys into a meal and tricks Tereus into eating it.
 As Procne and Philomela flee from an enraged Tereus, they are transformed into birds by the pitying gods -- Procne becomes a swallow and Philomela a nightingale. [^wasteland2]